Domestic Battery – California Penal Code 243(e)(1)

 This is a misdemeanor charge for domestic violence or spousal abuse.
 It can be between boyfriend and girlfriend, girlfriend and girlfriend, or boyfriend and boyfriend.
 It doesn't matter.

-It has to do with a couple involved in some argument or altercation, and one party is the aggressor.
+It involves a couple involved in some argument or altercation, and one party is the aggressor.
 One party does something illegal because they make some physical contact angrily with the other person.

 This particular Penal Code Section does not require that the prosecutors prove that there's an injury.
 So, if you shove somebody, you hit them, you push them — even if you strike them — if the police come and there's no injury, but they still believe that you did something physical to the individual, you could be arrested under Penal Code Section 243(e)(1).
 You could be prosecuted.
 Most domestic violence charges are considered misdemeanor offenses, especially for a first offense.

 52-Week Domestic Violence Program

 The penalties include up to six months in jail.
-You're typically going to have to do a 52-week domestic violence program that attends once a week for a year.
+You'll typically have to do a 52-week domestic violence program that attends once a week for a year.
 You'll usually be put on three years of probation.
 You'll have a weapon ban for ten years if you're convicted of this crime.
 The prosecutors will typically also place a protective order against you relative to the other party involved, and they usually want to do this at the first court appearance.

 So, you start to realize that this is a severe charge with pretty serious implications because if you go to get a job.
 They run a background check on you; they'll see that you've got this domestic violence-related offense.
 You may be viewed as dangerous, violent, quick-to-anger, or whatever other stereotypes come along with this type of an offense.